ecoutu/mosql/README.md

 # Recent addition in this repository:

-Added ability for adding id as uuid
+* Added ability for adding id as uuid
-Save embedded documents too
+* Save embedded documents too
+* Seed belongs_to relationship

 # MoSQL: Put Mo' SQL in your NoSQL